 - “What level of data compression in music files is acceptable to the human ear?”

-Also available in the PRC, the Handbook of Procedures for the Diploma Programme has guidance on choosing a subject for the extended essay.
+Also available in the programma resource centre, the Diploma Programme Assessment Procedures has guidance on choosing a subject for the extended essay.

 The PRC is only available to existing IB World Schools.